-On the south shore, it soon became apparent that much of the bacteria entering the lake came from broken pipes in Orleans and Jefferson Parishes sewer systems. lpbf began to work with the parishes to clean up these sources.
+On the south shore, it soon became apparent that much of the bacteria entering the lake came from broken pipes in Orleans and Jefferson Parishes sewer systems.
+PC began to work with the parishes to clean up these sources.
 By 2000, water quality monitoring indicated that we were having success and the Lake’s bacteria level was dropping, particularly on the south shore.

-To document the Lake’s water quality and encourage people to return to the lake, PC started the “Basin-wide Water Quality Monitoring Program” in 2001.
+To document the Lake’s water quality and encourage people to return to the lake, PC started the “Basin-Wide Water Quality Monitoring Program” in 2001.
 In this program we perform weekly water quality monitoring at ten recreational sites around Lake Pontchartrain.
 The program has three goals:

 - Disseminate water quality information to the public on a weekly basis;